 baked cranberry bread loaf on rack.

-Every year when it gets close to Thanksgiving, I start to crave Cranberry Orange Bread for a holiday brunch or to serve as an easy side dish.
-This recipe, which is a version of the one my grandmother made each year for the holidays, is bright in flavor from the fresh cranberries, orange zest, and juice, and holds up really well if you make it ahead of time.
+Every year when it gets close to time to plan Thanksgiving recipes for kids, I start to crave Cranberry Orange Bread for a holiday brunch or to serve as an easy side dish.
+This recipe, which is a version of the one my grandmother made each year for the holidays, is bright in flavor from the fresh cranberries, orange zest, and orange juice, and holds up really well if you make it ahead of time.

 One of the main selling points of this quick bread is that you can make it way in advance and freeze the loaf for future use, which is great if you have some time before the super busy holiday season.

-You can even make a double batch and save one loaf for a future day.
+You can even make a double batch and save one loaf for a future day, just like you can do with my Healthy Pumpkin Bread.
 It comes together with a simple stir in one bowl after you gather everything and grate the orange zest.

 (You may also like my Easy Pumpkin Muffins, Cranberry Orange Muffins and my Cranberry Orange Sauce.)